-Starting at 20mph, all you need to do to find your approximate stopping distance in feet is multiply your speed by 2, and then by increments of 0.5 every 10mph after that.
+Starting at 20mph, to find your approximate stopping distance in feet, multiply your speed by two, and then by increments of 0.5 every 10mph after that.

 You're driving down a long, steep hill.
 You suddenly notice that your brakes aren't working as well as normal.
 What's the usual cause of this?

-When driving down a long, steep hill, the most likely reason why your brakes aren’t working as well as normal is that they’ve overheated.
+When driving down a long, steep hill, the most likely reason your brakes aren’t working like normal is that they’ve overheated.

-Imagine how scary it would be if your brakes suddenly stopped working when you needed them most.
-Fortunately, thanks to changed and improved brake friction materials and design, this isn’t quite the issue it used to be – but “glazing of brake discs and drums caused by prolonged/heavy braking can still occur.”
+Fortunately, thanks to changed and improved brake friction materials and design, this isn’t as common – but “glazing of brake discs and drums caused by prolonged/heavy braking can still occur.”

 How to prevent your brakes overheating

 One way “to avoid the problem is by maintaining a low down-hill speed by adopting a lower gear, which will allow the driver to release the footbrake from time to time to allow them to cool.”